matsola/biofertilizer-report/casestudy.md

 In hindsight, testing for lycopene is not an ideal measurement for comparing tomatoes [[10][LVTOM]], since it depends on the ripeness of the tomato.
 However, since the tomatoes were harvested by the producers at the same time, and considered to have reached a similar level of ripeness, the results are still interesting in this study.

+Tomatoes of similar degree of ripeness and size was selected from the experiment and control bed.

 [NIHGOV1]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8880080/
 [NIHGOV2]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8750500/
 [NIHGOV3]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5000725/